JoshLocke/FS-Laws/Firestone Election Reform Act.md

 &nbsp;&nbsp;&nbsp; (c) "The Criminal Code Revision Act" shall be defined as: https://trello.com/b/EGN3OQzQ/firestone-criminal-code

-&nbsp;&nbsp;&nbsp; (c) "Runner up" shall be defined as the user who had the second highest vote count in the sponsored election.
+&nbsp;&nbsp;&nbsp; (d) "Runner up" shall be defined as the user who had the second highest vote count in the sponsored election.

-&nbsp;&nbsp;&nbsp; (d) "Instant-Runoff Voting (IRV)" shall be defined as a voting system that uses ranking to determine one ticket/seat up for grabs in an election.
+&nbsp;&nbsp;&nbsp; (e) "Instant-Runoff Voting (IRV)" shall be defined as a voting system that uses ranking to determine one ticket/seat up for grabs in an election.

-&nbsp;&nbsp;&nbsp; (d) "Single Transferable Vote (STV")" will be defined as a voting system that uses ranking to determine many seats up for grabs in an election.
+&nbsp;&nbsp;&nbsp; (f) "Single Transferable Vote (STV")" will be defined as a voting system that uses ranking to determine many seats up for grabs in an election.

-&nbsp;&nbsp;&nbsp; (e) "The First Past the Post (FPTP)" shall be defined as a voting system that gives each person one vote, and the candidate who receives a plurality of the votes wins.
+&nbsp;&nbsp;&nbsp; (g) "The First Past the Post (FPTP)" shall be defined as a voting system that gives each person one vote, and the candidate who receives a plurality of the votes wins.

-&nbsp;&nbsp;&nbsp; (f) "Plurality" shall be defined as: The number of votes cast for a candidate who receives more than any other but does not receive an absolute majority.
+&nbsp;&nbsp;&nbsp; (h) "Plurality" shall be defined as: The number of votes cast for a candidate who receives more than any other but does not receive an absolute majority.

-&nbsp;&nbsp;&nbsp; (f) "The State of Firestone Forums" and "Forums" shall be defined as: https://forums.stateoffirestone.com
+&nbsp;&nbsp;&nbsp; (i) "The State of Firestone Forums" and "Forums" shall be defined as: https://forums.stateoffirestone.com

 <br/>